-In 2018, as outsourcing continues to grow leaps and bounds, there will be certain industries that take more advantage of it.
+In 2018, as software product development outsourcing continues to grow leaps and bounds, there will be certain industries that take more advantage of it.
 Here is a look at the trends that will dominate IT outsourcing this year:

 2) EXPONENTIAL GROWTH IN CLOUD COMPUTING: According to a Cisco report titled “Global Clouding Index”, cloud traffic is expected to grow 3.7 times by 2020.
 With even small and medium enterprises shifting to cloud computing for scalability and cost reduction, the demand for cloud computing is all set to soar in 2018.
 As enterprises increasingly depend on cloud applications to compete for customers, cloud computing is expected to achieve a 50% adoption rate in 2018.

 3) INCREASE IN BIG DATA SOFTWARE MARKET: The big data market has shown phenomenal growth over the years and will be a big contributor in 2018 too.
 Big data software allows faster and an efficient analysis of a more diverse and complicated data on a single platform.
 Any company looking to expand its business reach and profitability will have to turn to this automated system of data storage, sharing and analysis in the near future, along with opting for online timesheet software sharing and analysis in the near future.

 4) NEW OUTSOURCING DESTINATIONS WILL EMERGE: As per A. T. Kearney “Global Services Location Index”; since 2004 India has remained the number one destination of choice for IT outsourcing, followed closely by China and Malaysia.
 However, what is interesting to note is the climb of other countries like Philippines, Czech Republic, Germany and Peru.
 With changing geo-political landscape, 2018 will be an interesting year to watch how these countries compete with each other as an IT outsourcing hotspot.